Institution or association? A basic choice for community efforts

 leadership is mostly top down leadership is bottom up

-centered on programs and tasks; the people part is usually an abstraction focuses first on relationships and actual people
+centered on programs and tasks; the people part is usually an abstraction people-centered, focuses first on relationships and actual people

 tends to become needs- or deficiency-based, and focused on control structure and operation guarantees that it is asset-based, with a focus on empowerment